Home > People and Places > Wider determinants of health > Deprivation

 10 - least deprived 10% 0 0 0% 0%

-The chart below shows how the 2019 distribution compares to the regional and national picture.
+The chart below shows how the 2025 distribution compares to the local, regional and national picture.
 Blackpool has a greater proportion of areas in the most deprived deciles than the least deprived:

 The following map shows the picture on deprivation at LSOA level.
-The colours pick out the built environment of the area, with the colour representing the level of deprivation.
-The boundaries of the LSOA’s are included within the ward boundaries to understand the granularity of deprivation within each ward;
+The colours represent the level of deprivation in the area, with the more deprived areas the darkest.
+The boundaries of the LSOAs are included within the ward boundaries to understand the granularity of deprivation within each ward.